mattmakai/fullstackpython.com/source/content/pages/07-web-development/08-morepath.markdown

 Morepath, with
 [its first commit using the Morepath name in 2013](https://github.com/morepath/morepath/commit/9c4f772dc48658a63ae2b46f6c1863220608f15e), is a much newer web framework than Django, Flask or Pyramid, which results in fewer tutorials.
-There is also a lot of opportunity for newer Python developers to fill the gaps with their own Morepath tutorials.
+There is also a lot of opportunities for newer Python developers to fill the gaps with their own Morepath tutorials.
 However, these resources below are a good place to get started.